Back to blog

 Table of contents

-For care businesses in the UK, preparing for a Care Quality Commission (CQC) inspection is a crucial undertaking.
+For care businesses in the UK, preparing for a Care Quality Commission (CQC) inspection is a crucial - if sometimes tedious - undertaking.
 The CQC assesses providers against five key principles: safety, effectiveness, caring, responsiveness to people's needs, and being well-led.
 Ensuring compliance with these principles not only enhances the quality of care provided but also helps your business thrive in a competitive industry.

 This quick guide provides you with advice on how to prepare for your next inspection, and what you need to do to meet CQC requirements.